Vandebron/tech-blog/public/posts/replacing-app-center.md

 ## Some notes before we get started
 - We use this workflow to build two apps, one of which can be white-labeled, so we have additional `app` and `white-label-release` inputs which makes things a bit trickier.
 You might not need that so feel free to trim stuff down and make it your own!
 But for us, we why we have the `env-variable-prep-android.sh` which normalizes the variable names used for secrets so those secrets and build file names, etc. can be easily used.
 If you just have a single app you probably don't need this script.
 - The code below is only for the build process.
-Though the ADR considered how this would affect future decisions about artifact upload automation and rolling out releases for internal testing, nothing about that is automated here.
+Though the Architecture Decision Record (ADR) considered how this would affect future decisions about artifact upload automation and rolling out releases for internal testing, nothing about that is automated here.

 ## Implementation
 #### Part 1 - Basic Setup
 Add the files below.
 Nothing in this setup should effect App Center but it is good to check in your changes to a branch and test those against the regular App Center build flow.
+The main point of these steps is to just get a basic action, with inputs, set up and running.
+The `env-variable-prep-android.sh` and `env-variable-prep-ios.sh` files created variables based off the input parameters passed in so they can be used in a reusable and consistent manner later on.
+The `env-file-prep.sh` file is responsible for creating a `.env` file with values from whichever environment you're using.
+Though it's nice to add the `Fastlane` and `Gymfile` files, those won't be used until Step 4 when the rest of the pipeline is fleshed out.

   <table>
     <thead style="position: sticky; top: 0;">